Sun Wukong and the Buddhist Saint Mulian

 The novel describes Monkey taking on a giant cosmic form in chapters three, six, and sixty-one, the first time showing off his magic powers to his children and the second and third in response to the respective titanic transformations of Erlang and the Bull King.
 The magical spell used to achieve this form, titled Fatian Xiangdi (the “Method of modeling Heaven on Earth”), is based on ancient Pre-Qin and Han concepts of astral-geography later used in the construction of imperial Chinese cities.
 The idea of Sun’s body parts mirroring aspects of heaven and earth recalls the myth of the primordial god Pangu, whose body parts became the very building blocks of the cosmos after his death.

 The cited episodes demonstrate that the characters involved transform both their bodies and weapons.
-Apart from being described as a 100,000-foot-tall juggernaut with a head like Mt.
-Tai, Monkey’s staff is said to inhabit the upper and lowermost reaches of the universe (“its top reached the thirty-third Heaven and its bottom the eighteenth layer of Hell”) or that it resembles “the Heaven-supporting pillar on top of Mount Kunlun”.
-Likewise, Erlang’s three-pointed polearm is said to resemble “the peaks that cap the Hua Mountain”.
-Such transformations are predicted, for example, by an episode in the 13th-century precursor of Journey to the West in which Sun changes a monk’s staff into a gigantic Yaksha wielding a club.
+Apart from being described as a 104,300-foot (31,800 m)-tall juggernaut with a head like Mt.
+Tai, Monkey’s staff is said to inhabit the upper and lowermost reaches of the universe (“its top reached the thirty-third Heaven and its bottom the eighteenth layer of Hell”) or that it resembles “the Heaven-supporting pillar on top of Mount Kunlun.”
+Likewise, Erlang’s three-pointed polearm is said to resemble “the peaks that cap the Hua Mountain.”
+Such transformations are predicted, for example, by an episode in the thirteenth-century precursor of Journey to the West in which Sun changes a monk’s staff into a gigantic Yaksha wielding a club.

 Update: 10-17-21